 He felt the grip of a gaping hole expanding inside him where his soul was supposed to reside.
 He lie paralyzed in place, pinned to the mattress as an existential emptiness seeped into his very cells.
 A black oily terror rose up from his belly.

 Did he drop it somewhere?
 Had it been it stolen?
-When had it gone missing?
+When exactly had his soul gone missing?

 His mind raced through the possibilities.